mar-platform/mar/README.md

-# mar
+# MAR - A search engine for models

-A platform for storing and searching modelling artefacts
+A search engine of models built over Apache HBase.